Mjz86/String/README.md

 uint8_t is_sso:1;
   ( const and always enabled/disabled if properties are strictly that way) uint8_t  /*the negation of this is actually stored*/is_threaded:1;

-  uint8_t  is_sharable:1;// this  indicates  that we are in a heap or litteral view , vs , sso or stack buffer or copying view.

  ( const and always true if properties is ownerized) uint8_t is_ownerized:1;   /*this flag is not propagated by copy or share, only by move,in the non-move case,  if any side (dest or src) has this flag set to true, a memcpy and a potential allocation occurs (if sso or stack buffer is not large enough) */
  // to always disable cow and viewer for a specific string ,